sontungexpt/sttusline/README.md

 🛠️ At present, the highlight feature of this plugin is very simple.
 So I hope you can contribute to this plugin to make it better.

-🔥 I am trying to create git-branch and copilot component.
-But I don't have much time to do it.
-So I'm very happy to hear from you.

 ## Preview

 ![preview1](./docs/readme/preview1.png)